Phil Taggart: BBC Radio 1

 In December 2011, Taggart became the host of BBC Introducing in Northern Ireland as part of Radio 1's regional output.
 The programme, broadcast on Sunday nights, showcases new music from Northern Ireland.
 Taggart was nominated for the "DAB Rising Star" award at the Sony Radio Academy Awards in 2012 following his work for BBC Introducing in Northern Ireland.
 Taggart also began appearing on some of the Radio 1's national programmes, covering for Sara Cox, Huw Stephens, Dev and Gemma Cairney.

-Starting Monday 7 January 2013, Taggart, alongside Alice Levine, took over the Monday–Thursday 10 pm–midnight show on Radio 1.
+Starting 7 January 2013, Taggart, alongside Alice Levine, took over the Monday–Thursday 10 pm–midnight show on Radio 1.
 It was previously hosted by Nick Grimshaw, who moved to breakfast.
 In September 2014, the station's schedule changed.
-The 10 pm – midnight show hosted by Taggart and Levine was replaced by a 10 pm – 1 am show hosted by Huw Stephens Monday - Wednesday and The Residency DJs on Thursdays.
+The 10 pm – midnight show hosted by Taggart and Levine was replaced by a 10 pm – 1 am show hosted by Huw Stephens Monday – Wednesday and The Residency DJs on Thursdays.
 Taggart then went on to host a Thursday night programme focusing on new music from across the genres from 9 pm to 10 pm.

 With Annie Mac taking over Zane Lowe's weekday programme, Taggart was given the Sunday night show (10 pm – 1 am).
 This was in addition to his Thursday night programme.

 In April 2016, Taggart's Thursday show ended, instead hosting Sunday 7 pm – 9 pm slot in which the first 2 hours were dedicated to playing new chilled out tracks with the final hour concentrating on exclusively brand new sounds.
 Popular features on the show included the Bedtime Mix, Future Firsts and the Sunday Night Support Club.

-From October 2016, Taggart presented a new show at the station entitled Radio 1's Specialist Chart/Hype Chart, in which the most frequently played tracks on Radio 1's specialist shows from the previous 7 days are counted down.
+From October 2016, Taggart presented a new show at the station entitled Radio 1's Specialist Chart/Hype Chart, in which the most frequently played tracks on Radio 1's specialist shows from the previous seven days are counted down.
 This airs every Tuesday morning from 3 am to 4 am.
 This show was axed at the start of September 2019.

 In 2018, Taggart's Sunday night slow was renamed Radio 1's Chillest Show.
 A regular feature was the Radio 1 Piano Session, which has seen various guests.

 In November 2020, it was announced that Taggart would be leaving Radio 1 in January 2021.
 The Chillest Show will be taken over by Sian Eleri.

 Television work

 Taggart appeared as part of the BBC Three television coverage of Radio 1's Big Weekend 2013, which was held in Derry.
 He was also the face of BBC Northern Ireland's television coverage.

-On Thursday 19 December 2013, Taggart fronted Christmas on Benefits, a documentary on BBC Three in which he travelled to Bristol to meet a group of young jobseekers, and set them the mission of organising a Christmas party on a benefits budget.
+On 19 December 2013, Taggart fronted Christmas on Benefits, a documentary on BBC Three in which he travelled to Bristol to meet a group of young jobseekers, and set them the mission of organising a Christmas party on a benefits budget.

 Taggart presented Best Before on Channel 4 in 2015, each episode featuring a guest curator.
 They included Wolf Alice, Gilles Peterson, Big Narstie, Eats Everything, Naughty Boy and Sleaford Mods.

 Taggart has done various work for BBC Northern Ireland TV.